468b Qualified Settlement Fund

 A qualified settlement fund, or QSF, is a 468b trust that holds settlement proceeds past the conclusion of a lawsuit.
 It affords law firms, attorneys, and their clients extra time to plan financially.
 Defendants pay the agreed-upon settlement amount into the trust and are released from the lawsuit and post-settlement decisions.
 Then, plaintiffs can work with a settlement expert to achieve financial security and comply with government benefits programs.
 Meanwhile, trial lawyers can strategize around their fees using attorney fee deferral while the funds remain in the QSF.

-Take your law firm into the 21st century with a firmwide QSF.
-Contact Milestone to learn more about the benefits and our services as your qualified settlement fund administrator.
+Contact Milestone to learn more about our services as your qualified settlement fund administrator.

 Benefits of Qualified Settlement Funds